 Returning Weather is a deeply personal project inspired by Christine Tobin’s return to Ireland, having lived abroad for many years.
-After leaving Dublin, her hometown, she spent most of her adult life in large cities, notably, London and New York, but this is her first time to live in a rural environment of farmland, water meadows and peat bogs.
-The enigmatic and historically rich landscape of Northwest Roscommon and beyond has awakened in Tobin a profound sense of belonging and a desire to explore, through music and poetry, the powerful connection between home, dwelling and the land.
+After leaving Dublin, her hometown, she spent most of her adult life in large cities, notably, London and New York, but this is her first time living in a rural environment of farmland, water meadows and peat bogs.
+The enigmatic and historically rich landscape of Northwest Roscommon and beyond has awakened in Tobin a profound sense of belonging and a desire to explore, through music and poetry, the powerful connection between home, dwelling, and the land.

 This commission will also provide an opportunity for Tobin to focus on writing her own poetry and lyrics, as opposed to composing musical settings for the work of others such as Paul Muldoon, W.B.
 Yeats and Leonard Cohen, whose texts she set for her last three highly acclaimed albums.